Cassava Farming and Cultivation: The Complete Guide for Growers and Agripreneurs

 Quality: The quality of yuca stems can vary, and farmers may not always be lucky to get high-quality stems.

 Cost: Sourcing cassava stems can be costly, especially if farmers have to purchase them from private companies or research institutes.
+See an in-depth guide on everything about cassava stems.

 Related: Setbacks in the Cassava Value Chain

-Cassava Production
+Cassava Crop Management and Production

 The production of cassava involves a chain of steps before it is used to produce its numerous products and gets to the final consumer.